pksX01/AI_Blogs/_posts/fast-ai-course-1-lesson-2-bear-classification.md

 ---
-title : "Bear Classification: From Data Collection to GUI for Model Inference"

-description : "In this notebook, we are going to understand the concepts and codes discussed in Lesson 2 of fast.ai book and it's Deep Learning Part-1 2020 course.
-We will be classifying bear into 3 categories: grizzly, black and teddy bears.
+title : "Bear Classification: From Data Collection to GUI for Model Inference" description : "In this notebook, we are going to understand the concepts and codes discussed in Lesson 2 of fast.ai book and it's Deep Learning Part-1 2020 course.
+We will be classifying bear into 3 categories: grizzly, black and teddy bears."

-Credit: fast.ai team, Jeremy Howard"

 toc: true
 comments: true
 ---